noncombatant/futils/src/reduce_help.md

 ## Options

+TODO: Maybe have some way to print the input records too.

 * `-v`: Print the standard output of commands given with the `-x` option.
 (By default, `reduce` only prints their standard error.)
 * `-x`: Run `command` on each record of input.